-M.26 Cycling routes should run alongside vehicular roads and be physically segregated cycle routes, rather than marked on the road.
+M.262 Cycling routes should run alongside vehicular roads and be physically segregated cycle routes, rather than marked on the road.
 They should also connect to the already existing vast cycle network.

-M.27 Providing a sufficient amount of appropriate parking for bicycle users is essential for promoting sustainable transport throughout the town and for encouraging a reduction in private vehicle usage.
+M.273 Providing a sufficient amount of appropriate parking for bicycle users is essential for promoting sustainable transport throughout the town and for encouraging a reduction in private vehicle usage.
 Both short and long term cycle parking facilities should be provided.

-Storage for bicycles overnight should be provided as secure and covered and should be integrated into the initial design of the development and not added as an afterthought.
+Storage for bicycles overnight should be provided as secure and covered, and should be integrated into the initial design of the development and not added as an afterthought.
 Cycle parking should ideally be accommodated within an individual site rather than as larger communal stores - larger stores can encourage crime if poorly lit and inappropriately sited.

-M.28 Public transport provision is reasonably well provided for in Stevenage, with bus routes throughout the town, and a centrally located train station.
+M.284 Public transport provision is reasonably well provided for in Stevenage, with bus routes throughout the town, and a centrally located train station.
 However, people often have a preference for car use and so public transport needs to become a viable and attractive alternative option.

-M.29 Road layout should ensure public transport is given priority and incorporate bus priority measures to reduce public transport travel times.
+M.295 Road layout should ensure public transport is given priority and incorporate bus priority measures to reduce public transport travel times.

-M.30 Higher density developments help to support public transport and vice versa.
+M.3026 Higher density developments help to support public transport and vice versa.
 Higher densities should therefore be encouraged, in appropriate locations in order to support sustainability objectives.
 This can, in turn, bring about social benefits, such as improved health and fitness through people reducing their car use and walking to and from public transport provision.

-M.31 Stevenage has a moderately extensive Public Rights of Way network (Footpaths, Bridleways, Restricted Byways and Byways Open to All Traffic).
+M.3127 Stevenage has a moderately extensive bridleway Public Rights of Way network (Footpaths, Bridleways, Restricted Byways and Byways Open to All Traffic) network around the town and it extends into the surrounding countryside.
+Whilst enabling transit by horse and pony, cyclists and pedestrian can also utilise them.
+Areas of disconnect in the network should be identified through development and appropriate connections should be designed into developments to facilitate the ongoing use of the network.
 The network as a whole presents opportunities for active travel within and into the town from surrounding communities.
 It is also a recreation facility for health and wellbeing interconnecting as it does with green space and out into the wider countryside.
 Areas of disconnect exist in the network as a whole.
 Cyclists and walkers may also use Bridleways.
 New provision to at least Bridleway status as well as upgraded routes (from Footpath to Bridleway) should be designed into and beyond developments to extend the network for users.
-A design Guide for Non-motorised Routes is available from the Highways Authority for Public Rights of Way (HCC).
-This sets out width and surface requirements where such proposals are being developed.
+A design Guide for Non-motorised Routes is available from the Highways Authority for Public Rights of Way (HCC) that sets out width and surface requirements where such proposals are being developed.
 When considering road crossings where Bridleways interface with the Highway Network, Pegasus Crossing facilities should be built into the design.
 These enable use of button controlled traffic lights by horse mounted users without necessitating dismounting; equestrians should be separated from other users at the crossing.

-M.32 Streets should incorporate soft landscaping, in particular trees, to combat air pollution from vehicle emissions without creating a tunnel-like effect that will trap pollutants in the road corridor.
+M.3228 Streets should incorporate soft landscaping, in particular trees, to combat air pollution from vehicle emissions without creating a tunnel-like effect that will trap pollutants in the road corridor.